ISO 14001 Costs

 Key Factors That Influence ISO 14001 Certification Cost

-The total ISO 14001 certification price varies based on several factors:
+ISO 14001 certification costs vary, based on several factors, these include:

-• Leadership and management commitment to environmental goals
+• Leadership and management commitment to environmental management

-• Environmental complexity and number of operational sites
+• Environmental complexity in terms of aspects and impacts and the number of operational sites scoped by the EMS

-• Existing systems or environmental policies already in place
+• Existing environmental systems and policies that may be in place

-• Level of documentation required for ISO 14001 compliance
+• The amount of new documentation and revised activities required to meet ISO 14001 requirements

-Every organisation’s scope and environmental impact differ — so certification costs can range from a few thousand to tens of thousands, depending on scale and risk profile.
+Every organisation’s scope and environmental impact differ — so certification costs vary, depending on the size, scale and risk profile of your scoped activities.

 Contact Us